5 Ways to get your children involved in your business

 “Raising children is a creative endeavour, an art rather than a science.”
 Bruno Bettelheim

 When you are a parent working from home and building a business, it can be a real struggle keeping your children occupied while you try and get some work done.
 For parents who choose to work from home, there are many pros and cons.
 I know for me, I love the flexibility working from home gives me; not missing school plays, coffee mornings and the conversation bonding experience I have with my daughter when I drop her off at school and pick her up.

 I am going to give you 5 ways you can get your children involved in your business – there is something for all ages.

-2. Get older children involved by proofreading your website content, emails, blogs posts etc. This is something I do with my older children – written English has never been my strong point and I have a form of dyslexia.
+2. Get older children involved by proofreading your website content, emails, blogs posts etc. I do this with my older children – written English has never been my strong point, and I have a form of dyslexia.
 I often ask my older children to have a look and give me their honest opinion on things.